SpenceKonde/megaTinyCore/README.md

 * USE_MILLIS_TIMERB0
 * USE_MILLIS_TIMERB1
 * USE_MILLIS_TIMERD0
-* USE_MILLIS_TIMERRTC (defined if RTC is used for millis - whether or not external crystal is used)
+* USE_MILLIS_TIMERRTC (defined if RTC is used for millis - whether or not external crystal or oscillator is used)
 * USE_MILLIS_TIMERRTC_XTAL (only defined if RTC is used with external crystal)
+* USE_MILLIS_TIMERRTC_XOSC (only defined if RTC is used with external oscillator)
 * USE_MILLIS_TIMERNONE (defined if millis timekeeping is disabled)
 * DISABLE_MILLIS (synonym for above, for backwards compatibility) Additionally, `MILLIS_TIMER` is defined to that timer - see `Identifying Timers` below